 Some scholarships may require that the recipient practice in certain designated areas after graduation.
 The total scholarship amount, including stipends paid to the recipient, is counted as a financial aid resource.
-For more information, please visit our Scholarship/Loan Repayment Database.
+For more information, please visit our list of external opportunities.